Skip to main content

 Best Practices

-Use higher priorities for deny policies and admin overrides.
-Standard allow policies can use priority 100.
+• Use higher priorities for deny policies and admin overrides; keep standard allows at priority 100.